iPhones and Android-based smartphones came with 3.5mm headphone jacks.

 Helm Bolt DAC ($99.99)

-One of the most surprising Dongle DACs we’ve heard so far.
-Look for our in-depth review in April.
+One of the most surprising Dongle DACs we’ve heard so far is the Helm Bolt DAC, review here.
 This MQA-certified DAC/Headphone amp is one smooth sounding customer and very affordable as well.

 - $99 asking price is a bargain